 Ronan Treacy became a consultant at the famous Royal Orthopaedic Hospital in 1994 specialising in hip replacement surgery.

-He is especially well known for his pioneering work with Mr Derek McMinn when they developed, what is known as the "Birmingham Hip Replacement" which transformed the hip replacement procedure.
+He is especially well known for his part in pioneering what is known as the "Birmingham Hip Replacement", which transformed the hip replacement procedure.

 Born into a medical family he qualified from Birmingham Medical School in 1983, he now performs hundreds of hip resurfacings per year, in addition to other hip and knee procedures.